lf-lang/lf-verifier-benchmarks/rebeca/README.md

 For an action, do the same.
 If the action is pure (i.e., untyped), only the `_is_present` field is needed.

+If a reaction has multiple triggers, an auxiliary boolean variable named `<reaction_name>_scheduled` needs to be declared.

+Here is a concrete example of the `Train` reactor:
 ```
     statevars {
         // State variables